EGO4D/ego-exo4d-egopose/handpose/data_preparation/README.md

 ### Step 1: Generate Aria calibration JSON file
 If you follow option 1 in downloading VRS file, run command below to generate Aria calibration JSON files which will be used later for Aria image undistortion.
+Default is to generate calibration file for all manually annotated takes in all splits.
 If you follow option 2, you may skip this step.
 ```
 python3 main.py \
     --steps aria_calib
     --ego4d_data_dir <egoexo_output_dir> \
     --gt_output_dir <gt_output_dir>
 ```
-Updated comment: need to check with Suyog if the format changed (from egoexo_split_latest_train_val_test.csv to splits.json).
-Updated comment: hide test public and test private to users.
-Users need to download test public from google drive.

 ### Step 2: Generate ground-truth annotation JSON file
 Run `main.py` with `steps=gt_anno` to generate ground truth annotation file.
 Default is to create ground truth annotation JSON file for manually annotated data in all splits (`train/val/test`).

+**Note**: No test ground-truth annotation JSON will be generated for public.
+Please download the public test release from shared drive.

 ```
 python3 main.py \